henloen/sommer-2014/README.md

 5. Run *npm start* from the root level of the project.
 This should install all further dependencies and fire up the application.

+6. Access the application at yourip:theportspecified (e.g. localhost:3000).

 For more detailed instructions, please consult the documentation.